 Captioning: For attendees who are deaf or hard-of-hearing, conference materials that include an audio component should have a text version accompanying it (e.g., open or closed captioning).
 This includes all training and informational video and multimedia productions which support the agency’s mission (both live and pre-recorded).

-- Real-Time (Live): Provide real-time, two-way captioning (e.g., Federal Relay) to enable participants to interact and participate in the meeting via a professional captioner.
+- Real-Time (Live): Provide real-time, two-way captioning (e.g., Communication Access Realtime Translation (CART) available through your agency) to enable participants to interact and participate in the meeting via a professional captioner.

 - Automated: Virtual platforms have increasingly integrated automated speech to text translation into their products.
 While these solutions may be serviceable for some, others may lack a human captioner’s ability to translate heavily accented speech, acronyms and jargon, as well as provide an indication of speaker change, grammar and punctuation.
 Be prepared to provide professional real-time, human-generated captions.

 - Sign Language Interpreters (ASL): Some deaf and hard-of-hearing participants may find it difficult to participate using captions (e.g., lots of reading is tiring, quality of captions due to garbled speech, reading or comprehension disabilities) and may request a sign language interpreter.
 Conversely, be aware there may be individuals who are deaf/hard-of-hearing in attendance who prefer not to use sign language to communicate and that they may require real-time captioning services.